Gospel of Barnabas: Contents

-Chapter 39 contains the first of Jesus' nine mentions of Muhammad by name.
-The gospel recounts the transfiguration of Jesus and his proclamation of the messiah, Muhammad, who will come after him.
+The gospel recounts the transfiguration of Jesus and his proclamation of the prophet, Muhammad, who will come after him.
 After a number of his parables and teachings it describes his passion, beginning with his confrontations with the scribes and Pharisees about the woman taken in adultery.
 Mary is told by Gabriel about her son's forthcoming crucifixion and his protection from it; the high priest, Herod Antipas, and Pontius Pilate discuss what to do about him.
 Jesus and his disciples hide in Nicodemus' house, where they have the Last Supper.
 Judas Iscariot betrays him for thirty pieces of silver; God then commands Gabriel, Michael, Raphael, and Uriel to save Jesus by taking him "out by the window that looketh toward the South" to the third heaven.

 Judas, whose face and speech are changed to resemble those of Jesus, returns to the house while the other disciples are sleeping.
 He is surprised to know that they think he is Jesus, and he is arrested.
 Pilate orders his crucifixion, and he is placed in Joseph of Arimathea's tomb.
 Jesus prays for the ability to see his mother and disciples and tell them what actually happened.
 He turns to Barnabas, whom he charges with writing about what occurred.
 The gospel ends with the dispersion of the disciples and another criticism of Paul.

 Textual history

 The Gospel of Barnabas is dated from the 14th to the 17th centuries,:57 too late to have been written by the biblical Barnabas (fl.
 1st century CE).:3 It is one of three extant works bearing his name, along with the Epistle of Barnabas and the Acts of Barnabas.:53–60 A "Gospel according to Barnabas" was first mentioned in the sixth-century Gelasian Decree, and was condemned as apocryphal.
 Another mention of a gospel using his name is in the seventh-century List of the Sixty Books, or the Catalogue of the Sixty Canonical Books.
 Historians are uncertain whether these refer to this Gospel of Barnabas, since no quotes have been preserved for confirmation.
+Jomier believes a forger could have taken the title after the publishing of the Gelasian Decree by printing press.